aws/aws-cli/awscli/examples/ssm/update-maintenance-window.rst

-**To update a maintenance window**
+**To update a Maintenance Window**

-This example updates the name of a maintenance window.
+This example updates the name of a Maintenance Window.

 Command::